vrcingetorix/-INST326_2025_FALL_/README.md

 ### Your documentation should include
 Welcome to Battlship Rumble!
-This is our spin on the classic Battleship game with extra features to make a text-based as fun as it can be.
+This is our spin on the classic Battleship game with extra features to make a text-based game as fun as it can be.
 The only files in our repository are .gitignore, our license, the readme.md, and the actual file with the game, testfile.py.